 Some of the Collectors Marbles available through House of Marbles’ online & site shops

-This is a type of marble that we refer to as a Collector’s Marble or Collectable Marble because they are rarely used to actually play marbles with (except for the odd game of Marble Solitaire perhaps, on a special board).
-It is more of a display piece to cherish and appreciate, in the same way as other glass items such as paperweights.
-As with machine made marbles, again it is often very difficult to make marbles to an exact size and the same variation will apply to the colours used in the process.
-Teign Valley Glass work primarily with clear glass, adding colour to the product as they go, which can be different to the methods other glasswork studios use.
+It is more of a display piece to cherish and appreciate, in the same way as other glass items, such as paperweights.
+As with machine-made marbles, again it is often challenging to make marbles to an exact size, and the same variation will apply to the colours used in the process.

-There is a huge market for Collectors Marbles, especially in the USA and some of the designs being produced by today’s top makers are simply stunning by anyone’s standards.
-Because of the work involved in making these designs marbles can cost up to £1000 or more!
+Due to the extensive work involved in creating these designs, marbles can cost up to £1000 or more.
 The most expensive marble that House of Marbles has ever had for sale was £800!
-We do have some great Collectors Marbles available from as little as £4.99 though, so do not let it be said that collecting marbles is out of most people’s budgets.
+We do have some great Collectors Marbles available from as little as £4.99, so don’t let it be said that collecting marbles is out of most people’s budgets.

 Handmade Marbles – made using the lampworking method of glassmaking

-There is also a 3rd option in the array of glassmaking methods that falls between the high end Collectors Marbles and the tiny budget of the machine-made marble range.
 We refer to these as our handmade marbles.
-Handmade marbles are made using a process called lampworking.
-The process is very much as it sounds – a person sitting in front of a small flame (a Bunsen burner type lamp which you may remember from science class in school) working with rods of glass.
-The rods of various colours are melted and moulded with small parts added to make up various shapes and designs.
+Handmade marbles are crafted using a process known as lampworking.
+The process is very much as it sounds – a person sitting in front of a small flame (a Bunsen burner type lamp, which you may remember from science class in school), working with rods of glass.

-Glass being molded using the ‘lampworking’ method
+Glass being moulded using the ‘lampworking’ method.

 An example of some of the types of Handmade Marbles available at House of Marbles